yaseenmustapha/Node-RED-Sensor-Hub/README.md

 ![alexa1](https://i.imgur.com/zwPTQ5X.png)

-Add two `alexa smart home v3 state` nodes, one for each sensor.
+In Node-RED, add two `alexa smart home v3 state` nodes, one for each sensor.
 Double-click on them and add your account.
 You should then see your devices populate here:

 ![alexa2](https://i.imgur.com/58gnEQA.png)